The Radical Road

 The Radical Road- Looking backwards - and forwards

-Damien Wootten has documented streets in England and Scotland named after historical radical and socialist political figures.
+Damien Wootten's exhibition documented streets in England and Scotland named after historical radical and socialist political figures.

-Accompanying this work are photographs of socialist literature connected to these figures.
-These are from Wootten’s personal collection and have been annotated by previous owners.
+Accompanying his work were photographs of socialist literature connected to these figures.
+These were from Wootten’s personal collection and have been annotated by previous owners.

 The annotated works of literature gain deeper meaning as the notes from previous owners form an intriguing record of how those unknown individuals have responded to the radical ideas within the texts.
 On a wider level, the texts represent how these ideas spread through society.

-‘The Radical Road’ encourages us to look beyond the utilitarian purpose of street names, and to instead interpret them as reminders of Britain’s socialist history, perhaps as a warning against historical ‘amnesia’.
+‘The Radical Road’ encouraged us to look beyond the utilitarian purpose of street names, and to instead interpret them as reminders of Britain’s socialist history, perhaps as a warning against historical ‘amnesia’.

 Together, the streets and literature serve as enduring symbols of socialist ideas and values within Britain’s history.
 As Britain moves into a new era of change and uncertainty, the work urges the viewer to first look back before looking forward.

-To accompany the photographs Wootten also exhibits original books from his own collection.
+To accompany the photographs Wootten also exhibited original books from his own collection.

 |Printed from Woodhorn web site.